Authorsupfront

 eBook edition available on: Amazon Kindle

-Print edition also available on Amazon India | Amazon US | Amazon UK
+International print edition available on: Amazon US | Amazon UK

-eBook edition available globally on Amazon Kindle
+eBook available globally on: Amazon Kindle